 There are a couple of reasons for this.
 The first is that properly sanitized and balanced water is necessary for the safety of those swimming in your pool.
 Without the correct chemicals in the correct amounts bacteria will begin to form in your water and swimmers can experience eye and skin irritation as a result.
 The second is for the safety of your pool itself.
 Pool water has a chemistry all its own and if it becomes unbalanced your pool equipment can become damaged.
 Trying to treat your water with guesswork can result in your having to buy a new liner, filter or pump.
 On the other hand, properly sanitized and balanced water can add years of longevity to your pool.
 Taking the time to learn from our technicians about your pool’s chemistry will increase the comfort and enjoyment you get out of your pool and save you money in the long run.

 Yes, you most definitely need to keep your water analyzed.
 If your water gets too far out of balance, it affects how your sanitizer works.
 The water can also become harsh and harm your pool equipment.
 In fact, liner manufacturers often ask to see test results from in-store analysis before they cover a liner replacement under warranty.
 You should have an in-store analysis at least once every three to four weeks.
 Always inspect your pool before bringing in the water sample.
-If you see water mold, algae or have cloudy water, let our technician know.
+If you see water mold, algae or have cloudy water, it may be time to get some professional help.

 Your system is designed to run continuously.
 This keeps the pool clean and clear.
 You use more chemicals when you only occasionally filter than when you continuously filter.
 Turning the system on and off can also cause seals to leak.